microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/README.md

 Some of the most basic sensors are analog sensors.
 These sensors receive a voltage from the IoT device, the sensor components adjust this voltage, and the voltage that is returned from the sensor is measured to give the sensor value.

 > 🎓 Voltage is a measure of how much push there is to move electricity from one place to another, such as from a positive terminal of a battery to the negative terminal.
 For example, a standard AA battery is 1.5V (V is the symbol for volts), and can push electricity with the force of 1.5V from it's positive terminal to its negative terminal.
-Different electrical hardware requires different voltages to work, for example a LED can light with between 2-3V, but a 100W filament lightbulb would need 240V.
+Different electrical hardware requires different voltages to work, for example an LED can light with between 2-3V, but a 100W filament lightbulb would need 240V.
 You can read more about voltage on the [Voltage page on Wikipedia](https://wikipedia.org/wiki/Voltage).

 One example of this is a potentiometer.
 This is a dial that you can rotate between two positions and the sensor measures the rotation.